Our SISTERS

 Sister Christine Pratt

-After 30 years in Northwest Ohio working in rural and social justice ministry for the Diocese of Toledo, Christine returned to continue her ministries in new ways.
-She is presently serving on the Executive Committee of the Cincinnati Archdiocesan Social Action Commission.
-On that commission she is a member of the Care for Creation Task Force and the St. Martin Deanery Rural Life Committee.
-She also is a member of the Services Review Committee of the Board of Directors of Catholic Charities of Southwestern Ohio.
-She accepted a position with the Catholic Social Action Office of the Archdiocese to serve as the Coordinator for the rural Eastern Region which includes Adams, Brown, Eastern Clermont, Clinton and Highland counties.
+After 30 years in Northwest Ohio working in rural and social justice ministry for the Diocese of Toledo, Christine returned to continue her ministries in Cincinnati.
+She is presently with the Catholic Social Action Office of the Archdiocese to serving as the coordinator for the rural Eastern Region which includes Adams, Brown, Eastern Clermont, Clinton and Highland counties.
 Her focus in all she does is to build relationships and bring awareness of gospel justice and Catholic Social Teachings through education, service and advocacy.

 Sister